MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-suspicious-activity.md

 ## Learn more

-- Try our interactive guide: [Detect threats and manage alerts with Microsoft Cloud App Security](https://mslearn.cloudguides.com/guides/Detect%20threats%20and%20manage%20alerts%20with%20Microsoft%20Cloud%20App%20Security)
+- Try our interactive guide: [Detect threats and manage alerts with Microsoft Defender for Cloud Apps](https://mslearn.cloudguides.com/guides/Detect%20threats%20and%20manage%20alerts%20with%20Microsoft%20Cloud%20App%20Security)